Fermentation: Biochemical overview

-Products of fermentation
+When an organic compound is fermented, it is broken down to a simpler molecule and releases electrons.
+The electrons are transferred to a redox cofactor, which, in turn, transfers them to an organic compound.
+ATP is generated in the process, and it can be formed via substrate-level phosphorylation or by ATP synthase.

+When glucose is fermented, it enters glycolysis or the pentose phosphate pathway and is converted to pyruvate.
+From pyruvate, pathways branch out to form a number of end products (e.g. lactate).
+At several points, electrons are released and accepted by redox cofactors (NAD and ferredoxin).
+At later points, these cofactors donate electrons to their final acceptor and become oxidized.
+ATP is also formed at several points in the pathway.

+Biochemistry of individual products

 Ethanol

+Yeast and other anaerobic microorganisms can convert the pyruvate produced from the oxidation of glucose by a glycolysis pathway to ethanol and CO_{2}.
 In ethanol fermentation, one glucose molecule is converted into two ethanol molecules and two carbon dioxide (CO2) molecules.
 It is used to make bread dough rise: the carbon dioxide forms bubbles, expanding the dough into a foam.
 The ethanol is the intoxicating agent in alcoholic beverages such as wine, beer and liquor.
 Fermentation of feedstocks, including sugarcane, maize, and sugar beets, produces ethanol that is added to gasoline.
-In some species of fish, including goldfish and carp, it provides energy when oxygen is scarce (along with lactic acid fermentation).
+In some species of fish, such as carp, it provides energy when oxygen is scarce (along with lactic acid fermentation).

 Before fermentation, a glucose molecule breaks down into two pyruvate molecules (glycolysis).
 The energy from this exothermic reaction is used to bind inorganic phosphates to ADP, which converts it to ATP, and convert NAD+ to NADH.
 The pyruvates break down into two acetaldehyde molecules and give off two carbon dioxide molecules as waste products.
 The acetaldehyde is reduced into ethanol using the energy and hydrogen from NADH, and the NADH is oxidized into NAD+ so that the cycle may repeat.
 The reaction is catalyzed by the enzymes pyruvate decarboxylase and alcohol dehydrogenase.

-Lactic acid
+History of bioethanol fermentation

+The history of ethanol as a fuel spans several centuries and is marked by a series of significant milestones.
+Samuel Morey, an American inventor, was the first to produce ethanol by fermenting corn in 1826.
+However, it was not until the California Gold Rush in the 1850s that ethanol was first used as a fuel in the United States.
+Rudolf Diesel demonstrated his engine, which could run on vegetable oils and ethanol, in 1895, but the widespread use of petroleum-based diesel engines made ethanol less popular as a fuel.
+In the 1970s, the oil crisis reignited interest in ethanol, and Brazil became a leader in ethanol production and use.
+The United States began producing ethanol on a large scale in the 1980s and 1990s as a fuel additive to gasoline, due to government regulations.
+Today, ethanol continues to be explored as a sustainable and renewable fuel source, with researchers developing new technologies and biomass sources for its production.